Office & Mailing Address:

 Lynda Krisowaty, MPH, is the program manager of evidence-based practice.
 She has a Master of Health Science in mental health from Johns Hopkins Bloomberg School of Public Health and a Bachelor of Science in anthropology from State University of New York at Binghamton (SUNY Binghamton).
 In addition, Lynda has training in health emergencies in large populations and R.A.P.I.D. psychological first aid.
 Ms. Krisowaty previously worked as a public health education coordinator with the Peace Corps in Uganda where she supervised a community health promoter program consisting of eight volunteers and worked to educate the community on public health issues, as well as marketing health center services.
 It was during these work and volunteer experiences within stateside and international settings where Ms. Krisowaty came to understand the importance of evidence-based platforms for planning and implementing effective public health practice and impactful community services.

-Nadia Laniyan is a program associate for women's and infant health.
+Nadia Laniyan is a program analyst for women's and infant health.
 Ms. Laniyan is a recent graduate of the University of Maryland and comes to AMCHP with a specific passion for women's health and improving the lives of disadvantaged groups.
 She took a great initiative in developing her own major at UMD on public health equity and also served as president of her sorority.
 During her studies, Ms. Laniyan founded a social enterprise using hair extensions and products as an unconventional avenue of exposure to breast health information for the population of African-American women, winning her a Social Entrepreneur of the Year award at school.
 Her other experiences include supporting nonprofits (National Foundation for Infectious Diseases and Teach for America) and a long-time commitment to the department of resident life at UMD.

 Program Analyst, Health Systems Transformation;